CHURCH EVENTS: VBS, fitness, fresh produce and more

 Concord ARP Church is located at 177 Union St. N.

-A Stellar Vacation Bible School is coming this summer to Crosspointe Baptist Church on July 19-21.
+A Stellar vacation Bible school is coming this summer to Crosspointe Baptist Church through Friday, July 21.
 This year, the theme is Shine Jesus’ Light.

 Swinson Family Reunion